AndyOooh/famebook-backend/README.md

     "JWT_SECRET": "somerandomlongstring"
   }
 }
-- In package.json, change the start script to nodemon from node.
+- In package.json, change the start scriptf rom node to nodemon.
 - npm start.
 - Can use Postman for testing.